 Ionization Process and Definition

-IonizationIt is found that some particular types of substances are added to water, they get dissolved and their molecules get split into negative and positive ions.
+IonizationIt is found that when some particular types of substances are added to water, they get dissolved and their molecules get split into negative and positive ions.
 This process of splitting up of molecules in positive and negative ions in solution is generally referred as ionization.
 So definition of ionization can be as follows,

 What is Ionization?

-Definition of IonizationThe process of splitting up molecules of a substance in positive and negative ions when the substance is dissolved is known as ionization.
+Definition of IonizationThe process of splitting up of molecules of a substance in positive and negative ions when the substance is dissolved is known as ionization.
 Now we will discuss about ionization process in detail.

 Ionization ProcessTo understand the process, we will consider the structure of sodium chloride.
 Sodium chloride is the common salt, we use in our day to day life.
 The atomic number of Na and Cl are 11 and 17 respectively.
 That means sodium atom has 11 numbers of electrons and chlorine atom has 17 numbers of electrons in their orbits.
 The atomic structure or arrangement of electrons in their orbits, in both the atoms are shown in the figure below.